IRS Data Retrieval Option

-We strongly recommend that parents and students select the IRS Data Retrieval option when filing the initial FAFSA or when subsequent corrections are made to your 2013-14 FAFSA application.
-This option will streamline and expedite the processing of your financial aid application.
+We strongly recommend that parents and students select the IRS Data Retrieval option when filing the initial FAFSA or when subsequent corrections are made to your 2014-15 FAFSA application.
+This option becomes available in late February and will streamline and expedite the processing of your financial aid application.
 Students and parents may use "estimated income" information on the initial FAFSA.
 Families may be able to use the IRS Data Retrieval process once their tax returns are filed.

 In order to successfully use the IRS Data Retrieval option, you must have:

 - A federal tax return filed with the IRS.
 Electronically filed tax return information will be available online from the IRS site two weeks after the return has been filed.
 Data from paper tax returns will be available eight weeks after filing with the IRS.